 Starting with the Fall 2012 semester first time freshman will have their loans delayed until after the Bursar refund period has ended (30 days).
 The goal is to reduce loan borrowing to the exact amount needed and by waiting to request funds until bills are finalized we hope this will help our new students.
-Also, students who are with us only one semester in the year before graduating will still receive their loans in two payments.
+Also, students who are receiving a one semester loan will be funded in two payments.
 One half will be disbursed up front and the second half will come mid-way through the semester.

 If students meet all eligibility requirements, their federal financial assistance will be disbursed through the Office of Student Accounts (Bursar), and credited to the student's account.
 All current IU East charges are paid first; the student will be paid (“refunded”) any remaining amounts.
 Disbursement procedures are explained on the inserts included with the bursar bill and in the IU East Schedule of Classes.

 The Office of Student Accounts (Bursar) will: